lora-reames/deer/README.md

 Built with [Go](https://go.dev), [Ebitengine](https://github.com/hajimehoshi/ebiten) and Love 💜

+## Demo

+https://github.com/user-attachments/assets/e0dd3809-0cab-4f46-a5ab-85547ebc522f

-## Art Credit
+### Art Credit

 The deer was created by ["Seliel the Shaper"](https://seliel-the-shaper.itch.io/) for their ManaSeed series of game assets and was purchased on [itch.io](https://seliel-the-shaper.itch.io/animated-deer).

-https://github.com/user-attachments/assets/e0dd3809-0cab-4f46-a5ab-85547ebc522f